 The remuneration system consists of two components; a fixed remuneration component and a variable remuneration component.
-The total amount of the variable compensation is based on a combination of assessments of the performance of the individual and of the business unit concerned, and of the overall result of the undertaking or the group to which the undertaking belongs.
+The total amount of the variable compensation is determined on the basis of the persons own performance, the performance of the relevant department, the company's financial and actual results and the group financial result.